 Located on the south-east of the island, the region of Elios-Pronnoi is a beautiful area with lush vegetation and many archaeological sites.
 Here you will find several mountain ranges, including the eastern part of Mount Ainos.

 The popular resort of Skala is here, with it’s long sandy beach and lively tourist area it offers something for everyone.
 The organised beach can get crowded in high season, but it’s possible to walk a bit further at the two ends and find some quiet areas.
 Skala offers a variety of souvenir shops, places to eat, and mini-markets.
-Boats depart to Ithaca, Zante (Zakynthos) and daily tours stop to Karavomylos, Fiskardo and some beaches in between.
-There is a new service to Kyllini and then by bus to Ancient Olympia.
+Boats depart to Ithaca, Zante (Zakynthos) and daily tours stop to Karavomylos, Fiskardo and some beaches in between, take a look at Captain Vangeli’s Special Cruises for a fun, organised day trip.
+There is a ferry service to Kyllini and then by bus to Ancient Olympia.
 You can rent as well a self driven boat for the day to explore the nearby beaches or just have fun choosing between various watersports on the beach.

 Another important town in this region is the tourist resort and port of Poros, located on the east coast.
 An attractive coastal village ideal for older visitors, or those with children, Poros offers a long beach with many amenties for locals and visitors alike.